M-o-a-T/moat/USAGE.rst

 read
 ~~~~

-The current value of a wire on the controller is mirrored to some DistKV entry.
+The current value of a wire on the controller is mirrored to some MoaT-KV entry.

 * dest: the path to store the result at.